-Drafts of the plan went through rigorous consultations with experts and government officials of the Range States of the species for final consultations.
-The final draft was presented to the Technical Committee at its 14th Meeting in April 2018 and approved for submission to StC13 and MOP7.
+Drafts of the plan went through rigorous consultations with experts and with government officials of the Range States of the species for final consultations.
+The final draft was endorsed for submission to MOP7 by the Technical Committee at its 14th Meeting in April 2018 and the Standing Committee at its 13th Meeting in July 2018.

-It was subsequently presented to and approved, subject to minor technical amendments, by the EU Expert Group on the Birds and Habitats Directives (NADEG) at its Meeting in May 2018 in Brussels.
+For the EU, the plan was approved, subject to minor technical amendments, by the EU Expert Group on the Birds and Habitats Directives (NADEG) at its Meeting in May 2018 in Brussels.

-This Action Plan follows the revised format for Single Species Action Plans, approved on an interim basis for further use by the by the Standing Committee at its 12th Meeting in January 2017, in Paris, subject to final approval by the Meeting of the Parties.
+This Action Plan follows the revised format for Single Species Action Plans, approved on an interim basis for further use by the by the Standing Committee at its 12th Meeting in January 2017, in Paris, subject to final approval by MOP7 (Document AEWA/MOP 7.22).

-Action Requested from the Standing Committee
+Action Requested from the Meeting of the Parties